Ken R. Sinervo, MD, MSc, FRCSC, AAGL, ACGE, Medical Director

 Contact: Heather Guidone, CWC, Surgical Program Director

-The Center for Endometriosis Care is committed to creating a legacy of education and training in minimally invasive surgery for the next generation of providers.
+The Center for Endometriosis Care/Kenny R. Sinervo, MD, FRCSC, LLC is committed to creating a legacy of education and training in minimally invasive surgery for the next generation of providers.
 To that end, our faculty has developed a strong training program for the expert excision of endometriosis and advanced minimally invasive surgery, offering qualified gynecologists an opportunity to participate in a unique, in-depth preceptorship.